google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 #### Firefox

-When the user requests fullscreen via your site or the user launches the app in fullscreen mode all the standard fullscreen API's are available including the CSS pseudo selector that lets you adapt your UI to react to the fullscreen state like the following:
+When the user requests fullscreen via your site or the user launches the app in fullscreen mode all the standard fullscreen API's are available, including the CSS pseudo selector, which lets you adapt your UI to react to the fullscreen state like the following:

     selector:-moz-full-screen {